-In the Cub Scout Adventure program, the Bear and Arrow of Light ranks require knowledge of knife safety.
+In the Cub Scout Adventure program, the Bear and Arrow of Light ranks require knowledge of pocketknife safety.

 Arrow of Light Adventure: Scouting Adventure 6: Demonstrate your knowledge of the pocketknife safety rules and the pocketknife pledge.
 Earn your Whittling Chip card if you have not already done so.

-Below you’ll find safety information that the boys need to know to earn their Whittling Chip.
+Below you’ll find the pocketknife safety information that the Scouts need to know to earn their Whittling Chip.

 - A knife is a tool, not a toy.

-- Never use your knife on something that will dull or break it (rocks, metal, cement, etc.)
+- Never use a knife on something that will dull or break it.

 - Do not carve your initials into anything that does not belong to you.